 Tips and notes

-- Refunds typically take 2 weeks to process and will be sent to the address on file with Pitney Bowes.
+- Refunds typically take two weeks to process and will be sent to the address on file with Pitney Bowes.

 - Be sure to cancel your Electronic Funds Transfer (EFT) or Schedule Pay/Automatic Clearing House (ACH) payments if you will no longer be using your account.